putuoka/c4it-blog/content/posts/cleancode-tips/04-small-functions-for-troubleshooting/article.md

 ---
 title: "Clean code tip: small functions bring smarter exceptions"
-path: '/cleancodetips/smaller-functions-smarter-exceptions'
+path: "/cleancodetips/smaller-functions-smarter-exceptions"
 tags: ["Clean Code", "Clean Code Tip"]
 featuredImage: "./cover.jpg"
-excerpt : "Smaller functions help us write better code, but have also a nice side effect: they help us to understand where an exception was thrown.
+excerpt: "Smaller functions help us write better code, but have also a nice side effect: they help us to understand where an exception was thrown.
 Let's see how!"
 created: 2021-08-17
 updated: 2021-08-17
 ---

 Small functions not only improve your code readability but also help to debug faster your applications in case of unhandled exceptions.

 Take as an example the program listed below: what would happen if a `NullReferenceException` is thrown?
 Would you be able to easily understand which statement caused that exception?

 ```cs
 static void Main()